lindhor/geoportal-server-catalog-wiki/CSW-Client-for-ArcGIS-Desktop-and-Pro.md

 If you want to register a catalog service that does not use one of the profiles that the CSW Clients provide by default, then you will need to author the three xslt's used for retrieving the search results and extracting the URL used to add live data to the map.
 These three files were referenced in the How the CSW Clients Work section.
 After authoring these three xslt files, you must reference them with a new profile entry in the <tt>CSWProfiles.xml</tt> file.
 The section below provides details about how to author each xslt, and then how to add the reference to the <tt>CSWProfiles.xml</tt> file.

 ### Author the GetRecords_Request.xslt
-Remember that the CSW Clients apply a transformation that translates the generic XML from the CSW Clients user interface into a CS-W GetRecordsRequest that the catalog service can interpret.
+Remember that the CSW Clients apply a transformation that translates the generic XML from the CSW Clients user interface into a CSW GetRecordsRequest that the catalog service can interpret.
 The code snippet below shows a generic GetRecords_Request.xslt with annotation in the commented sections describing details for important parts of the file.
 Copy this text into a text editor such as Notepad, and make the adjustments described in the comments.

 ```
 <?xml version="1.0" encoding="UTF-8"?>